Location: Ellisville, MO

 Since the previous company left the rear foundation wall 1 inch lower than the center, we had to remove, lower, and install 4 new interior beam posts in the house.
 This repair helped level off the middle-to-back-half of the house and foundation.

-By installing new, lower center beam posts, the amount of settlement to front foundation wall was now reduced to 2-and-a-half inches.
+By installing new, lower center beam posts, the amount of settlement to the front foundation wall was now reduced to 2-and-a-half inches.
 In order to make up for this difference, we installed eleven (11) AB Chance Helical Piers.

 This installation of helical piers required many steps outside and above the normal process.
 In terms of depth, excavation is required to be as deep as the footing in order to secure a steel bracket to the foundation at each pier location.
 In terms of width, typical install only requires holes to be excavated at each bracket and anchor location.
 For this project, we had to work around the existing wall anchors.
 This required the entire front to be excavated to allow install access and to reduce the soil load.

 Before excavating the entire front wall, several preliminary steps were required.
 The front porch needed to be completely removed.
 In doing so, the front porch overhang needed to be braced for the entire project.
-Brick on front of the house also needed to be removed (the brick was reinstalled after project completion).
+Brick on the front of the house also needed to be removed (the brick was reinstalled after project completion).

 After pre-construction steps were completed and excavation requirements were met, we were then able to install and secure eleven (11) AB Chance brackets to the foundation at each pier location.